Giambattista Valli celebrates Parisian attitude in catwalk show

 “La Parisienne can go out without make-up, without tights, wearing her boyfriend’s loafers - she’s very free,” Valli added saying every look in the show was meant to embody different Parisian personalities.

-Italian model Bianca Brandolini, American designer Rick Owens and François-Henri Pinault, head of the Kering group that owns the Valli brands, were among the guests at the Paris decorative arts museum.
+Italian model Bianca Brandolini, American designer Rick Owens and François-Henri Pinault, head of the Kering conglomerate as well as the Artemis group that owns the Valli brand, were among the guests at the Paris decorative arts museum.

 French model Ines de la Fressange, who long walked the runway for Chanel and is known as a reference for French style, said slouchy evening trousers, embroidered with flowers motifs and sequins, were among her favorite looks.